htoomin1997/gm-take-home-client/README.md

 Because this is only going to be running locally, I have not packaged the react, and will instead run the react normally.

 =======Running Instructions=======
+Assuming NPM has been installed on the local machine in question!

 Build Environment: MacOS
 ASSUMING THAT THE SERVER IS RUNNING ON PORT 8080